Reviewing and merging patches¶

 When reviewing a patch try to keep each of these concepts in mind:

-- Is the proposed change being made in the correct place?
-Is it a fix in a backend when it should be in the primitives?
+Is the proposed change being made in the correct place?
+Is it a fix in the backend when it should be in the primitives?

 Grammar and style¶